sjacks49/shawnjj-portfolio/README.md

   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.

 Then follow the on-screen instructions to set up your repo.
+Testing, Testing.
+Is this thing on?"
+"I must not fear.
+Fear is the mindkiller.
+Fear is the little death that brings about total obliteration.
+I will face my fear, I will permit it to pass over me and through me.
+And when my fear is gone, I will turn and face fear;s path, and only I will remain." -Bene Geseret